open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 - Git
 - GitHub account (if you are contributing)
-- Go (version 1.10 is supported though older versiosn are likely to work)
+- Go (version 1.11 is supported though older versions are likely to work)
 - GNU Make

 ## Getting Started